 Low Power Consumption

-HDDs consume a certain amount of power because they are running and rotating a disk even while idling (as well as while recording/ reproducing).
-On the other hand, magnetic tape devices rarely require power while idling, and no electricity cost is required for maintaining media either.
+HDDs consume a certain amount of power because they are still running even while idling (as well as while recording/reproducing).
+In contrast, magnetic tape systems rarely require power while idling, and no electricity cost is required for maintaining media.
 Tape storage is a highly economical system with low power consumption.

-The figure on the right shows a graph comparing the power consumption between tape systems and disk systems when the storage capacities are 50 TB, 140 TB, and 280 TB.
+The figure on the right compares the power consumption between tape systems and disk systems when the storage capacities are 50 TB, 140 TB, and 280 TB.